-The idea of a gem and jewelry exploratory trip to China was born ‒ as many industry ideas are ‒ from two colleagues walking a trade show.
+The idea of an exploratory gem and jewellery trip to China was born ‒ as many industry ideas are ‒ from two colleagues walking through a trade show.

-Andrew Lucas, GIA manager of Field Gemology, and Dr. Tao Hsu, GIA technical editor of Gems & Gemology, attended the 2013 Tucson gem shows to gather up-to-date information on the colored stone industry for use as content for GIA’s Education courses.
-Hsu was relatively new to GIA at the time and Lucas learned she was born and raised in Beijing, China and graduated from the China University of Geosciences with a degree in gemology.
-She was soon sharing information about the Chinese gem and jewelry industry with him.
+Andrew Lucas, GIA manager of Field Gemmology, and Dr Tao Hsu, GIA technical editor of Gems & Gemology, attended the 2013 Tucson gem shows to gather up-to-date information on the coloured stone industry for use as content for GIA’s Education courses.
+Hsu was relatively new to GIA at the time and Lucas learnt that she was born and raised in Beijing, China and graduated from the China University of Geosciences with a degree in gemmology.
+She was soon sharing information about the Chinese gem and jewellery industry with him.

-It wasn’t long before they realized that her connections and Mandarin language abilities would give GIA an excellent opportunity to document the Chinese industry.
-Several months later, a team that included Hsu, Lucas, GIA video producer Pedro Padua and GIA photographer Eric Welch, set off on a three-week journey to large and small gem and jewelry companies in China.
+It wasn’t long before they realised that her connections and Mandarin language abilities would give GIA an excellent opportunity to document the Chinese industry.
+Several months later, a team that included Hsu, Lucas, GIA video producer Pedro Padua and GIA photographer Eric Welch, set off on a three-week journey to large and small gem and jewellery companies in China.

 They were determined to learn as much about the Chinese industry as they could: What are they manufacturing?
 Who are they selling to?
 What’s in the domestic market?
 What are the trading and retail channels?
-They visited diamond cutting, colored stones (cutting and trading) and jade jewelry manufacturing facilities, as well as different forms of wholesaling and the retail aspects of the industry.
+They visited diamond cutting, coloured stone (cutting and trading) and jade jewellery manufacturing facilities, as well as different forms of wholesaling and the retail aspects of the industry.

 Lucas said he was amazed by many things he saw and learned in China, but the growth, scale and talent in the industry – and most importantly, the hospitality of the people they visited – made the greatest impression.